jakob-bowerbirds/documentation/content/docs/settings.md

 ---
 description: ''
-sidebar: 'docs'
+sidebar: docs
-prev: '/docs/deploying/'
+prev: "/docs/deploying/"
-next: '/docs/sidebar/'
+next: "/docs/sidebar/"

 ---
 # Settings

 When creating your markdown files, there is some configuration to do, if we want to utilise all features of this starter theme.